 Shirley Jackson was one of the most influential horror writers of the 20th century.
-Her novel The Haunting of Hill House has been adapted for the big screen twice (and is currently being developed as a Netflix series), and her short story "The Lottery" is assigned in English classes across America.
+Her novel The Haunting of Hill House was adapted for the big screen twice and once for Netflix, and her short story "The Lottery" is assigned in English classes across America.
 Despite her literary success, Jackson suffered from lifelong depression and anxiety, and often felt oppressed in her own home.
 Though she was her family's primary breadwinner, her husband controlled her finances and expected her to ignore his philandering.
 Her feelings about domestic life often came out in her work.
-In novels like The Haunting of Hill House and We Have Always Lived in the Castle, Jackson cultivates an atmosphere of unease and dread while questioning the very idea of home.
+In novels like Hill House and We Have Always Lived in the Castle, Jackson cultivates an atmosphere of unease and dread while questioning the very idea of home.

 The Pulitzer Prize-nominated author Joyce Carol Oates is a modern master of Gothic horror.
 Oates, who has been called "America’s foremost woman of letters," is famous for writing stories that will scare your pants off.
 Her catalogue of more than 100 books can be overwhelming, so we’d recommend starting off with her story collection Haunted: Tales of the Grotesque.
 Or, try her famous short story "Where Are You Going, Where Have You Been?", which was inspired by the real-life serial killer Charles Schmid.